 Another illusion produced as a result of the elongation is the actual size the rod-like creation appears in the subsequent photograph or video still, as in some cases the image can be made up of half a dozen or more repeats of the insect, making it appear to be several inches long, or in some cases even longer.
 Figs: 4 and 5 show various small mosquitoes and midges filmed near my garden shed, while Fig: 6 shows a small moth which looks very different when elongated by the movie recording, appearing more like a white baton compared with the mosquitoes and midges with their more reflective and prominent wing structures.

 A short video entitled Skyfish - Fact or Fiction? can now be seen on the Quest for the Invisibles You Tube channel.
 The video takes a look at the skyfish phenomenon, as well as insect elongation due to interlaced video recording, and features various bits of live footage and video stills of both insects and skyfish.
-A link to the QFTI You Tube channel can be found on the Contact page of this site.
+A link to the QFTI You Tube channel can be found on the contact page on the last page of this site.

 The Skyfish Reality